anilzen/QTD2024/content/authors/Chen/_index.md

 ---
 # Display name
-title: Felipe Barra
+title: Eddy Chen
 weight: 10
-first_name: Felipe
+first_name: Eddy
-last_name: Barra
+last_name: Chen

 # Is this the primary user of the site?
 superuser: false